The 10 Best Gas Tankless Water Heater Reviews

 The Westinghouse WRGTNG199 is an Energy Star certified heater with an impressive 11 GPM water flow capacity in warmer climates.
 It comes in configurations for both liquid propane and natural gas.

 While this model is best suited for commercial use, it had highly adjustable heating levels that also make it a great for the home.
 In fact, you can adjust the temperature in 1° F increments.

 If you’re hesitant to buy a gas-powered unit because of safety concerns, this Westinghouse is bound to change your mind.
-It features a wide range of safety functions, including a state-of-the-art gas leak detection system and switch-mode power supply capability.
+It features a wide range of safety functions, including a state-of-the-art leak detection system and switch-mode power supply capability.
 In addition to that, it has a two-stage antifreeze mechanism designed for the coldest climates on Earth.

-With a 98% thermal efficiency rating, it is also among the most efficient tankless heaters in its category.
+With a 98% thermal efficiency rating, it is also among the most efficient heaters in its category.
 However, it requires high capacity venting and installation tends to be difficult.

 Takagi’s portable heater line, the T-K4, is perfect for small to mid-sized homes.
 Its 190,000 BTU water input and 8.0 GPM capacity allow it to accommodate three bathrooms in warm climates or two bathrooms in colder climates.

 The T-K4-OS-NG was designed specifically for outdoor use, though it can be modified for indoor domestic applications with the help of a few accessory parts.

 Unless you plan to modify it for indoor use, there’s no venting system requirement for this heater.
 It can be used outdoors all year around.
 Its antifreeze system guarantees safety in the winter, while the overheating protection does so in the summer.

-This heater has integrated sensors that constantly readjust heating levels as temperature changes.
+This model has integrated sensors that constantly readjust heating levels as temperature changes.
 It comes standard with a convenient remote control so you don’t have to go outside to turn the heat up/down.